joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 }
 ```

-By explicitly adding the `bool` return type in the implentation, there should be no need to do so at compile time.
-This will be a point of differentiation with `__toString()` as its declaration doesn't require the existence of a return type.
+By explicitly adding the `bool` return type in the implentation, adding it at compile time should not be required.
+This is a differentiation point compared to the `__toString()` method, which doesn't declare or require a return type.

-Goal 3: As this functionality does not exist currently, there should be no methods "in the wild" with the same signature, as long as the guidance on naming from the PHP documentation has been followed.
-(Really want to flesh this out, but don't know any other hinderences at this time.)
+Goal 3: As this is a new language feature and PHP guidance reserves method or function names preceded by two underscores, there should be no backward compatibility issues or concerns.

 ## Usage